Free Jazz: A Collective Improvisation

-Free Jazz: A Collective Improvisation is a studio album by American jazz saxophonist Ornette Coleman, released in September 1961 by Atlantic Records.
+Free Jazz: A Collective Improvisation is a studio album by the American jazz saxophonist Ornette Coleman, released in September 1961 by Atlantic Records.
 The recording session took place on December 21, 1960, at A&R Studios in New York City.
 The sole outtake from the album session, "First Take," was later released on the 1971 compilation Twins and subsequent CD reissues of Free Jazz.
-The album is named after the then-nascent free jazz movement.